 🧾 Starting a Business in Portugal: Legal & Tax Aspects

-Thinking of starting your own business in Portugal?
+Thinking of starting a business in Portugal?
 Whether you’re an expat, remote entrepreneur, or local resident, Portugal offers a favorable environment for small businesses and startups.
 In this 2025 guide, we’ll walk you through the legal structures, registration process, and key tax considerations to launch your company smoothly and legally.

 🏢 Business Structures in Portugal